On-the-Fly Shortest Path QGIS plugin

 2. Panel, Length only: For users who are not interested in fiber calculations, these data can be hidden, both from the panel as well as from the results window.

 3. Window, length and loss: The results will appear both in the plugin panel as well as in a window that will appear on screen.
-This new window will contain the details of entry, on line network and exit.
+This new window will contain the details of the entry, on the line network and of the exit.
 Only length information is shown.

 4. Window, length only: The results will appear both in the plugin panel as well as in a window.
 Only length data are presented.
 The fiber calculations, both in the panel and the result window are hidden.